FlavScents AInsights Entry for Ethyl Methylphenylglycidate (CAS: 77-83-8)

 7. Toxicology, Safety & Exposure Considerations

-For oral exposure, Ethyl Methylphenylglycidate is considered safe within the established ADI and MSDI limits, with a favorable margin of safety.
-Dermal exposure in fragrance applications is generally low risk, with minimal reports of irritation or sensitization.
-Inhalation exposure is not typically a concern due to its moderate volatility, but occupational safety measures should be observed in manufacturing settings.
-Risk profiles are consistent across food and fragrance applications.
+For oral exposure, Ethyl Methylphenylglycidate is considered safe at typical use levels, with an ADI not specifically established but generally recognized as safe under FEMA GRAS.
+Dermal exposure in fragrances is generally low risk, with no significant irritation or sensitization reported.
+Inhalation exposure is minimal due to low volatility, but occupational safety measures should be observed during handling.

 Citation hooks: EFSA; FEMA; PubChem; toxicology literature